d-owusu/Data-Infrastructure-Setup-IAC/README.md

 We will use Terraform as our IAC framework (others are Pulumi, etc.).
 Our terraform folder has 3 files

 ### main.tf
 main.tf defines all the services we need.
 In our main.tf , we create an EC2 instance, its security group where we configure access and a cost alert.
 Note that in the EC2, we run a script with user_data; this is a script run at EC2 initialization time (cloud-init ).
-Note that we can define our services in multiple files, like s3.tf, emr.tf, etc., if we choose to.

 ### variable.tf
 These are  variables that can be provided as inputs when spinning up the infrastructure.
 The main.tf file uses the variables defined in the variable.tf with var.variable_name.